Delta-Robotics-Inc/TF-Node-Firmware/src/README.md

 ### Next TODO
-**- Encapsulate node functions within node class
+- [x] Encapsulate node functions within node class
-**- Handle global variables within class, struct, or namespace **- Define and implement SMAController
+- [x] Handle global variables within class, struct, or namespace
+- [x] Define and implement SMAController
-- Determine how to define command structure
+- [x] Determine how to define command structure
    - Ideally, this is language agnostic or is an easily translatable format system-system
-- Build Settings system to encapsulate, save, and load settings for the Node and SMAController
+- [ ] Build Settings system to encapsulate, save, and load settings for the Node and SMAController
+- [ ] Implement command execution
+- [ ] Implement command forwarding
+- [ ] Implement command responses by Node